ngl4/formation_journey/WordsOfWisdom/README.md

     - the host should be well prepared for the session and perform just as an interviewer
     - Time limit + interview intensive environment

+## _"Engineering Arguments or Debate is highly encouraged"_
+- If you have a strong opinion on a particular engineering practice, debate about it to win the argument!

+## ...

 <br>
 <br>